Robotxm/FileThief/README.md

 **Meaning:** Copy from all of USB Drivers.

 # Control FileThief
-Because there isn't a UI, so everthing is processed in silent.
+Because there isn't a UI, so everything is processed in silence.
 If you change the configuration, you need to use Task Manager(taskmgr.exe) to kill the process and then restart it.
 Or just type **taskkill /im FileThief.exe /f**.